Understanding the Acronym Puzzle: What Health Professionals Need to Know About C-CDAs, CDAs, and CCDs

 - In Health IT

 For more than a decade, healthcare institutions have been using electronic health records (EHRs), as well as standardized templates for files containing medical information, in order to share data electronically.
-By 2011, the number of physicians using EHR systems had grown to 57% – and since then, with the introduction of the federal government’s EHR Incentive Program, electronic data exchange has become nearly ubiquitous, with most providers providing CCDAs in patient portals.
+By 2011, the number of physicians using EHR systems had grown to 57% – and since then, with the introduction of the federal government’s EHR Incentive Program, electronic data exchange has become nearly ubiquitous, with most providers providing a CCDA patient portal.

 Despite their common use, many healthcare professionals remain perplexed about the templates that are used to create patient medical data files.
 This confusion is likely a result of: